Rural and Remote Marking Program

 General criteria for selection

-1. Total number of years teaching the course – As a general guide, three years' experience teaching the course at HSC level is regarded as a minimum requirement for appointment as a HSC marker.
+1. Total number of years teaching the course – as a general guide, 3 years of experience teaching the course at HSC level is regarded as a minimum requirement for appointment as a HSC marker.

 4. Availability – RRMP applicants must be available to attend all briefing and marking sessions.